TheOpenSI/QML-QPF/.devcontainer/README.md

 If you already have VS Code and Docker installed, you can click the badge above or [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/TheOpenSI/QML-QPF) to get started.
 Clicking these links will cause VS Code to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.

 1. In VSCode, use the explore and select clone repository and select Clone from Github as repository source.
 Find TheOpenSI/QML-QPF choose it and select a location for the repository.
-2. In the lower left status bar click on main and you will have the option to select the branch you are working on or create a new branch.
+2. Open the cloned repository and in the lower left status bar click on main and you will have the option to select the branch you are working on or create a new branch.
-3. In the Command Palette select Dev Containers: Open folder in Container... select the folder that you cloned the repository to.
+3. In the Command Palette select "Dev Containers: Rebuild and Reopen in Container" or "Dev Containers: Open folder in Container..." select the folder that you cloned the repository to.
 4. You should be presented with the option of a CPU or CUDA container, select CUDA if you intend to use GPU resources.